jbakic/Shielded.Gossip/README.md

 The central class is the GossipBackend.
 You need to provide it with a message transport implementation and some configuration.
 The library has a basic transport using TCP, in the class TcpTransport, but by implementing ITransport you can use any communication means you want.
-It does not require any strong guarantees from the transport, since gossip-based communication is resilient.
+It does not require strong guarantees from the transport.
 It is enough that a majority of messages make it through in a reasonable amount of time.

 ```csharp
 var transport = new TcpTransport("Server1",